In 2016 we told you about the R22 phase out and with cooling season approaching, Peitz Service Experts wanted to remind you of your options.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioner was made before January 2010, you have some options:
+If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your air conditioner was manufactured before January 2010, you have a few options:

-2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
 However, this is not recommended because it could invalidate your warranty(ies).

 3) Stick with using recycled R22 until 2020.